leaseq/api-docs/applications/ssn.md

 # SSN Encryption

+<p style='color:red'>Support for SSN encryption is under development and subjec to change.</p>

 When applications post or update includes SSN, it needs to be encrypted.
 We use RSA, asymmetric public key algorithm with key size of 2048.
 Steps for encrypting the SSN :

 ## Steps for encyrpting SSN.